 You actually are pretty good at being enlightened.
-It’s just that when you are, you don’t realize you are.
-Because if you did realize you were, then you wouldn’t be anymore.
+It’s just that when you are, you don’t realise you are.
+If you did realise you were, then you wouldn’t be enlightened anymore.
 Get it?
 Seriously.
 As crazy as that sounds, it’s totally true.

-Here’s a couple of the ways you experience enlightenment: Let’s say you’re at a concert featuring a band whose music you absolutely revel in.
-It’s like a spiritual experience, and sharing it with so many like-minded people causes you to almost feel like the borders between you and them merge in the excitement.
-In these cases you don’t say: I feel awesome.
-You say: this concert is awesome.
-And that distinction is very important.
-One event is egoic.
-It’s about how much you’re satisfied.
-But in the second instance there is no you being created by your thoughts because your consciousness is entirely devoted to processing the universe around it.
-By concert you mean your connection to the people around you.
-It’s actually a great word for it.
+Here’s a couple of the ways we experience enlightenment: Let’s say we’re at a concert featuring a band whose music we absolutely revel in.
+It’s like a spiritual experience, and sharing it with so many like-minded people causes us to almost feel like the borders between us and them merge in the excitement.

-Likewise, many athletes talk about loving it when they’re in the zone, and by that they mean they are enlightened.
-They are in that no-you, no-time headspace where you are simply consciousness having an experience, but there is no identity to that consciousness.
-From that comes maximum performance just like with the artist.
+We all have to stop blabbing the needy I into existence.
+The world is waiting for us to play out the genius that is our present isness.
+It’s why athletes talk about loving it when they’re in the zone.
+By that they mean they are feeling enlightened.
+They are in that no-me, no-time headspace where we are simply consciousness having an experience, but there is no identity to that consciousness.
+There is no subject and object.
+From that clarity and unity comes the maximum performance just like with the artist.
 Get the ego out of the way and everyone starts to excel.

-Everyone will have multiple you’s created by our experiences and circumstances.
-But always remember, your suffering is attached to your identity.
-And your identity is merely an idea floating in consciousness.
-So if you’re in pain, rather than trying to stop that pain, try to stop ”yourself” instead.
-Because that’s the heart of your only problem.
+Everyone will have multiple versions of themselves created by our experiences and circumstances.
+But always remember, our suffering is attached to our identities.
+And our identities are merely ideas floating our consciousness.
+If we’re in pain, rather than trying to stop that pain, we should try to stop our sense of a separate self instead.
+Because that’s the heart of our problem.